Brush and watercolor in crimson, grey, and green over traces of charcoal on antique laid paper

 In 17th-century Holland, some tulip bulbs were as expensive as a stately Amsterdam canal house!

 This image of a tulip was made as part of a tulip book used as a grower’s marketing tool during the so-called tulip mania, a speculative bubble in 17th-century Holland, when ten tulip bulbs could cost more than a stately Amsterdam canal house.
 The striations on the tulip, which were caused by a virus in the bulb, made it especially valuable.
 Pieter Holsteyn II was one of many artists in the Netherlands at the time who specialized in botanical illustration.
+This tulip's Dutch name, inscribed on the sheet, translates roughly to "marriage of jasper stone."

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.